khac/Sudoku-Board/README.md

 ### Approach
 ### Generating a playable board
 ### Method 2
+⇒ Keep a counter of numberOfMultipleSoln, initialized to 0 ⇒ Select a random index on the board,
+⇒ Remove the element from the grid at the index
+⇒ Solve the board, check the total number of solutions that are present, ⇒ If the total number of solutions is 1, remove the element ⇒ Else, reinstate the element at the index and increment numberOfMultipleSoln ⇒ numberOfMultipleSoln, can be explored further for determining the level of difficulty of the board ⇒ And instead of checking for number of elements to be removed, k this parameter is set to find a board for which a unique board exists

 ### Building a responsive UI
 ### Components
 ### Redux store